NOAA-ORR-ERD/PyNUCOS/README.rst

   In [30]: LatLongConverter.ToDegMinSec(-45.57, ustring=True)
   Out[30]: '-45° 34\' 12.00"'

 Unit names
 ----------

-Unit names are simple strings, and there are a lot of synomyms, both in ascii and Unicode formats.
+Unit names are simple strings, and there are a lot of synonyms, both in ascii and Unicode formats.

 The full list of units and names is in the `NUCOS_unit_list.rst` file.

 You can programmatically access the unit types, unit names, etc, via::

-  In [46]: unit_conversion.GetUnitTypes()
+  In [46]: nucos.GetUnitTypes()
   Out[46]:
   ['Length',
    'Oil Concentration',